 WFIA represents the grocery and convenience store industries.
 Our issues are very broad yet unique.
 Some of our issues include labor, transportation, food waste, sustainability, and taxes.

 The association advocates the interests of the independent grocery and convenience store industries on state legislative and regulatory issues that could significantly impact the business operations of our retailer and wholesaler member companies.
-Our strength is in our members and WFIA represents almost 500 unique and diverse members in every corner of the state.
+Our strength is in our members and WFIA represents unique and diverse members in every corner of the state.

 WFIA 2019 Priority Issues